evildmp/diataxis-documentation-framework/introduction.rst

      - a reference encyclopaedia article
      - an article on culinary social history

-A clear advantage of organising material this way is that provides both clear *expectations* (to the reader) and *guidance* (to the author).
+A clear advantage of organising material this way is that it provides both clear *expectations* (to the reader) and *guidance* (to the author).
 It's clear what the purpose of any particular piece of content is, it specifies how it should be written and it shows where it should be placed.